 As we can see the Sum of the last transaction from our example is $6,810.

-If we add more transactions at the bottom of our Sales list then it it automatically return us the last transaction, without the need to update the formula 🙂
+This formula is dynamic as well.
+If we add more transactions at the bottom of our Sales list then it automatically Excel find last value in column, without the need to update the formula 🙂